How to become a nurse navigator: career path, certification, and salary

 Step 4 – Move into a navigation role

 Some nurses transition directly from staff RN to navigator within the same health system.
 Others apply externally.
 Watch for postings that say “navigation experience preferred but not required” – these are often designed for strong oncology RNs making the transition.
-In these roles, you build the 2,080 hours of navigation experience needed for certification while working.
+In these roles, you build the three years of direct navigation experience needed for certification while working.

 Step 5 – Earn the ONN-CG certification

-Once you have 2,080 hours of oncology patient navigation experience within the past three years, you are eligible for the ONN-CG credential from AONN (Academy of Oncology Nurse and Patient Navigators).
+Once you have three years of direct navigation experience, you are eligible for the ONN-CG credential from the AONN+ Foundation for Learning, the certifying arm of the Academy of Oncology Nurse and Patient Navigators.
 This is the field’s primary professional credential and carries meaningful weight in hiring decisions and salary negotiations.
 See the full certification breakdown below.

 Step 6 – Advance to leadership